andygarciapc/Projects/Predictive Parsing Table/README.md

 #Predictive Parsing Table

 This is a predictive parsing table class/program that utilizes hash functions to keep tabs on a characters index position in a 3 dimensional array.
-The languages used in both sets will be listed below(; denotes end of language set):
+The languages used in both sets will be listed below(; denotes end of set):

 Language 1: